 And secondly, even if their target demographic isn’t identical to your own, if you’re aiming to reach the same types of followers or to engage with similar clients and customers, the time and day when they’re posting might work for you as well.

-While we wouldn’t suggest making this your only method for choosing a posting time, it may help you by giving you a place to start when it comes to exploring the best time to post on Twitter.
+While we wouldn’t suggest making this your only method for choosing a posting time, it may help you by giving you a place to start when it comes to exploring the best day and time to post on Twitter.

-Try Varying Your Content And Monitor Your Analytics
+3. Experiment and Try Varying Your Content

 Another way to determine the best time to tweet is to mix it up when it comes to the topics you cover in your content.
 When you do this methodically (using a content calendar) you can begin to see what content gets engagement when.